Limit Multiplicity For Unitary Groups and The Stable Trace Formula: L-groups, Parameters, and the Trace Formula

 \subsubsection{Contribution of a Parameter}

 We start by directly introducing the distributions given by the contribution of each Arthur parameter as in~\cite[\S 3.3]{KMSW}.
-For following paragraphs, let $(G, \eta_{\underline{\kappa}})$ be a pair consisting an inner form of a (possibly product of) quasisplit unitary groups, and $\eta_{\underline{\kappa}}: {^L}G \to {^L}\GN$.
+For following paragraphs, let $(G, \bcend)$ be a pair consisting an inner form of a (possible product of) unitary groups, and an embedding~$\bcend: {^L}G \to {^L}\GN$ as in Section~\ref{section on morphisms of L-groups}.
+When~$G$ is an inner form of $U(N)$, we have $\bcend = \emb$.